-e

 Usage notes

-[edit]- Generally, -e is used in nouns with final stress and -s otherwise.
+[edit]- As a rule of thumb, -e is used in nouns with final stress and -s otherwise.
 However, a certain number of inherited nouns deviate (in either direction) and newer loanwords often take -s even after final stress.
 Small irregular classes are plurals in -ere, -ers, and -ens.

 - A rather large number of plurals in -e show phonetic pecularities such as the following: